ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Custom Action/Simple Custom Action.md

 ---
-title: Custom Action
+title: Simple Custom Action
-weight: 102
+weight: 104
-description: >-
-  You will find here the description on how to create a Custom Action and details about its methods.
+description: Creating and executing a custom action
 ---

 ---

-## Introduction

-`CustomAction` is a Beagle's component that can be called through events triggered by other components, including`actions.`

-Beagle already has some predefined actions, however it is possible to create custom actions.

-## Example

 To create your custom action, follow the next steps: